zeeduino/arduino-xc-lpc13xx/README.md

-## arduino-xc-lpc13xx - implementation of Arduino-XC Hardware Abstraction Layer for LPC13xx family of microcontrollers
+## zeeduino-xc-hal-lpc13xx - implementation of Zeeduino-XC Hardware Abstraction Layer for LPC13xx family of microcontrollers